Eric Watson (businessman)

-Eric Watson (born 1959) is a former businessman from New Zealand, with ongoing prosecutions in the USA, UK and New Zealand.
+Eric Watson (born 1959) is a former businessman from New Zealand.

 In 2011, the National Business Review listed Watson as the 21st richest New Zealander.
 However, he was removed from the 2019 NBR Rich List.

 Personal

 He attended Xavier College in Christchurch where he enjoyed his schooling.
 His first job on leaving school was as a butcher's apprentice.
 He later became a sales and branch manager at Whitcoulls and then a manager for Xerox.
-He was thought to be living in Ibiza, Spain in July 2022.

 Businesses

 He left Xerox in 1992 to start the Blue Star Group.

 Hanover

 Watson and business partner Mark Hotchin bought Elders Finance in 1999.
 Elders, and a number of other finance companies, were brought together to create Hanover Group.
 In July 2008 the finance companies within Hanover Group froze repayments, suspending acceptance of new deposits.

 Hanover paid dividends of NZ$41 million in the 2007 financial year and NZ$45.5 million in the 2008 financial year.
 The following financial year, NZ$68.5m was contributed to Hanover by entities associated with Watson and Hotchin.

 In December 2009 Hanover Group debenture holders, note holders and bond holders voted in favour of swapping their debentures, notes and bonds for shares in Allied Farmers Limited (NZX: ALF).
 This transaction resulted in ALF assuming the net asset position of the Hanover Group finance companies.

 When Hanover collapsed, causing significant losses for many small investors, concerns were raised about Hanover group's true financial position, its solvency when paying dividends, transactions that may have benefited related parties, and the accuracy of asset valuations.